highcharts/node-export-server/README.md

 - `--enableRateLimiting`: Enables rate limiting for the server (defaults to `false`).
 - `--maxRequests`: The maximum number of requests allowed in one minute (defaults to `10`).
 - `--window`: The time window, in minutes, for the rate limiting (defaults to `1`).
-- `--delay`: The delay duration for each successive request before reaching the maximum limit (defaults to `0`).
 - `--trustProxy`: Set this to **true** if the server is behind a load balancer (defaults to `false`).
 - `--skipKey`: Allows bypassing the rate limiter and should be provided with the `--skipToken` argument (defaults to ``).
 - `--skipToken`: Allows bypassing the rate limiter and should be provided with the `--skipKey` argument (defaults to ``).